 To assist in evaluating performance results of the sensor, a polygon layer was created to delineate areas where bathymetry was successfully mapped.
-This shapefile was used to control the extent of the delivered clipped topo-bathymetric model and to avoid false triangulation across areas in the water with no returns.
 Insufficiently mapped areas were identified by triangulating bathymetric bottom points with an edge length maximum of 15.2 feet.
 This ensured all areas of no returns (> 100 ft2), were identified as data voids.
+For the Platte River project a maximum depth of 24.36 feet was achieved.
+QSI has provided a depth raster, which was created by subtracting the topobathymetric bare earth model from the water surface model and clipping the resulting raster to the covered areas within the bathymetric coverage shape.
+Additionally, QSI successfully mapped over 99% of the main river channel within the Platte River study area.